-Annapurna Circuit Trek is one of the most popular trekking routes in Nepal.
-Featuring the highest mountain pass (Throng La Pass), Monasteries and villages as well as the Muktinath pilgrimage site.
+Annapurna Circuit Trek is one of the most popular and a longer trekking route in Nepal.
+This trek takes you through the highest mountain pass, The Thorong La Pass, Tibetan-influenced monasteries, and culturally diverse localities.
+And, don't forget about the visit to the Muktinath pilgrimage site.

 Day 01: Arrival in Kathmandu (1350m/4429 ft)

 Day 02: Drive from Kathmandu to Syange (1100m/3608 ft) 8 hours

 Day 03: Trek from Syange to Dharapani (1,960m/6,430ft) 7 hours